-"We should all be thankful for our mothers"....that was the message of today's homily.
+"We should all be thankful for our mothers" ... that was the message of today's homily.
 My first thought was, "What about all those who have lousy mothers, mothers who do drugs, who physically or verbally abuse their children, who are always ridiculing their daughters about their weight, who bring home strange men every night, who are overprotective and overbearing?
 What about them?"
 I'm sure that there were quite a few people in the pews who dread "Mother's Day" and find nothing "happy" about it whatsoever.
-For some reason, all of those people came to mind when the priest said that, and I wished that he would have spoken to them too.
+For some reason, all of those people came to mind as the priest was speaking, and I wished that he would have spoken to them too.

 But, after I thought about this some more, I realized that, in a way, he was speaking to them.
 Now, he never addressed this explicitly, but it still holds true that we should all--as in, every single one of us--be thankful on Mother's Day.
 But why?